thegiftofgabes/fantasypunk-netlify/content/quickstart/_09-special-moves.md

 ## Infiltrator

-When you are Cautious, you can try to climb or squeeze into a hard-to-reach place.
+When you are **cautious**, you can try to climb or squeeze into a hard-to-reach place.

 On a solid hit, you reach it without much trouble.